thomas-holmes/hop2/README.md

-Shorty
+hop2
 ======

-Shorty is a URL shortener service
+hop2 is a URL shortener service